Matching methods for truncation by death problems: Additional theory and proofs

 The following Lemma would be useful for our proofs, and is also interesting by itself.
-It states that under randomization, SUTVA and monotonicity, the distribution of the covariates $\bX_0$ in the untreated survivors ($\{A=0,S=1\}$) is the same as the distribution of $\bX_0$ in the always-survivors ($\{S(0)=0,S(1)=1\}$).
+It states that under randomization, SUTVA and CPSR, the distribution of the covariates $\bX_0$ in the untreated survivors $\{A=0,S=1\}$ is the same as the distribution of $\bX_0$ in the always-survivors $\{S(0)=0,S(1)=1\}$.
+Since under monotonicity $\xi=0$, this result also holds if we replace CPSR with monotonicity. \begin{lemma} Under randomization, SUTVA and CPSR